College of Arts, Sciences and Education

 April 12, 2017

-Three members of the College of Arts and Sciences faculty have recently published books.
+Three members of the College of Arts, Sciences and Education faculty have recently published books.

 Dr. Thomas Brennan, a professor in the Department of Physical Sciences, has published Understanding Sonoluminescence (Morgan and Claypool Publishers).